larsvonmars/mindviz/README.md

 MindViz includes convenience functions backed by Vercel's [AI SDK](https://ai-sdk.dev) to quickly integrate generative features.
-Set `OPENAI_API_KEY` in your environment and use these helpers.
+Set `OPENAI_API_KEY` in your environment before using the helpers (for example, `export OPENAI_API_KEY=sk-...` on macOS/Linux).
 You can also choose your own provider and model:

 ```typescript
 import { summarizeMindMap, generateOperations } from 'mindviz';